 Salt sprays are the most versatile, yet underrated, styling products for men.
 “They are incredible because they act like a styling product as well as a fixing product,” says Mr. Natty.
 “When you have thinner hair, salt spray can make it look thicker.”
 The salt adds grip to the hair and puffs it out, creating texture and volume.
 Most sprays also have a light hold, so that they can be used in place of heavier pomades and gels.
 Spray it onto damp hair and let it air dry or use a blow dryer.

-The Difference Between Pomade and Clay
+Know The Difference Between Pomade and Clay

 Traditionally, pomades have more hold and more shine.
 “They give you a wet look and are for side parts or slicked back styles,” says Mr. Natty.
 On the other hand, clay is matte and gives a dry, natural look with no shine.
-Pomades are ideal for slicker styles, where clays are better for messy texture.
+Pomades are ideal for slicker styles, whereas clays are better for messy texture.
 Which one you choose should depend on what look you’re going for, but the application rules are the same (see above).